danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 }
 ```

-This used to work in earlier Xcode 14 betas, but doesn't work in the latest Xcode 14 betas, where `.large` must be in the provided detents set for undimming to work.
+This worked in earlier Xcode 14 betas, but doesn't work in the latest ones, where [@edwardsainsbury]({{page.edward}}) discovered that you must now add `.large` to the provided detents set for undimming to work.

 To solve this, hopefully temporary, lets add a convenience extension that lets us add `.large` to the provided set: